Process modeling definition

-Business Process Model and Notation (Also known as BPMN) has been the one of the most common languages and formats used to document business processes since its introduction in 2004.
+Business process model and notation (also known as BPMN) has been one of the most common languages and formats used to document business processes since its introduction in 2004.
 Developed as an international ‘language’ for describing business processes, it provides a complete set of symbols and notations to define and describe procedures in a business environment.
 The resulting flow charts are intended to visually depict the details of business activities and their flow in an organization.

 Essentially the two are the same thing, both visually represent key processes, so businesses can better understand and optimize them.
-Business Modeling tools often leverage the standard BPMN language, and Business Process Management (BPM) tools focus on less sophisticated language, and simplified process flows that are easier to understand, thus promoting ease of access, and encouraging line of business process ownership and collaboration for increased optimization.
-Business
+Business Modeling tools often leverage the standard BPMN language, and Business process management (BPM) tools focus on less sophisticated language, and simplified process flows that are easier to understand, thus promoting ease of access, and encouraging line of business process ownership and collaboration for increased optimization.

-Modeling tools, while more flexible for documenting complex processes, often rely on fewer experienced employees that understand the language, resulting in a heavier reliance on these individuals, and an impact on the organization’s overall ability to hand process back to employees that are less experienced with the language.
-Business Process Management tools like Nintex Process Manager often include mapping and additional capabilities that enable ongoing process management, increased collaboration and business-wide process excellence.
+Business modeling tools, while more flexible for documenting complex processes, often rely on fewer experienced employees who understand the language, resulting in a heavier reliance on these individuals, and an impact on the organization’s overall ability to hand process back to employees who are less experienced with the language.
+Nintex Process Manager includes mapping and additional capabilities that enable ongoing process management, increased collaboration, and business-wide process excellence.

 What are the different business process model techniques?

-Business Process Modeling is a powerful tool business use to improve their operational efficiency.
-It involves analysing, mapping, and documenting the activities that go into the production cycle to identify areas of improvement.
-There are several Process Modeling techniques businesses can use, common languages used within Process Modeling tools are
+Business process modeling is a powerful business too used to improve their operational efficiency.
+It involves analyzing, mapping, and documenting the activities that go into the production cycle to identify areas of improvement.
+There are several process modeling techniques businesses can use, common languages used within process modeling tools are

 - Flowchart technique is yet another way to organize and present ideas in business.
 Also using symbols for each process step such as circles, arrows, boxes, or other shapes, it creates a map of an entire process graphically.